MechSimulator

 Complementing the full machine simulators, the Stress-Strain Diagram trainer lets students drag an interactive point along the curve to explore each region — proportional limit, elastic limit, yield point, strain hardening, UTS, and fracture — while the simulator displays Hooke's Law calculations, Poisson's ratio, and factor of safety in real time.
 Meanwhile, the Hardness Testing Simulator covers three industry-standard methods: Brinell (steel ball indenter under high load), Rockwell (cone or ball with preliminary and major loads), and Vickers (diamond pyramid with precise indentation measurement).
 Each method animates the indentation process and walks students through the hardness number calculation step by step.

-Why Virtual Labs Matter for TVET Students
+Why Virtual Labs Matter for engineering education Students

-Technical and vocational education (TVET) programs often serve large class sizes with limited laboratory hours and equipment budgets.
+Technical and vocational education (engineering education) programs often serve large class sizes with limited laboratory hours and equipment budgets.
 A single UTM machine can cost tens of thousands of dollars, and every tensile specimen is destroyed after one test.
 Virtual labs solve both constraints: students can repeat each experiment as many times as needed, make mistakes without consequences, and build genuine understanding of test procedures before touching real equipment.
 The result is safer, more confident learners who arrive at the physical lab already knowing what to expect.
 For distance-learning and hybrid programs, virtual labs ensure that every student — regardless of location — receives the same quality of hands-on practice.

 Explore Other Categories